Clinical-Genomics/rdds/README.md

 [![CI-CD](https://github.com/Clinical-Genomics/rdds/actions/workflows/build-test-push.yml/badge.svg)](https://github.com/Clinical-Genomics/rdds/actions/workflows/build-test-push.yml)

-This repository contains tools for data exploration and machine learning development targeting rare disease analysis.
+This repository contains tools for data exploration and machine learning models targeting rare disease WGS analysis.

-This repo provides a development environment that can be used both locally as well as on SLURM.
+Provides a development environment that can be used both locally as well as on SLURM cluster (using singularity, podman).

 ## Layout
 ```raw